Not2behere/vplantuml/README.md

 # Small and minimalist Plantuml cli written with V

 Using the deflate algorythm.
-Started with the hex encode at first, so it is also implemented but not used for links length.
+Started with the hex encode at first, so it is also implemented but not used since it generates shorter links from deflate.

 ## Usage